The Fascinating and Unparalleled Experience That Is Meow Wolf Santa Fe

 Ever since reading the The Lion, the Witch and the Wardrobe, I always found the idea that a simple wardrobe could be an entryway to another world fascinating.
 Imagine my delight when my oldest daughter and I saw a travel show snippet about a fantastical slide whose entry point began in a laundry room dryer.
 At the bottom of that slide was a world unlike any we’d ever seen.
 The woman who slid down shared she was at Meow Wolf, located in Santa Fe, New Mexico.
 My daughter looked at me and said with 100 percent assurance, “We are SO going there”.
-This month her wish came true.
+A few months later her wish came true.

 What Exactly is Meow Wolf?